srishtisan/CapOneSES/README.md

 Capital One Software Engineering Summit Challenge - Srishti Sanya Submission

 **note: in the development environment, the following dependencies need to be satisfied:
-Constructed on the Android API 17 Platform \n
+Constructed on the Android API 17 Platform
-JDK 1.8 \n
+JDK 1.8
 Jsoup 1.8.3

 Functionality